Family Visas UK

 Adequate Maintenance Requirement

 To qualify for entry clearance for Indefinite Leave to Enter (ILE) as a child of a British citizen / settled person, the applicant must show that he/she meets the adequate maintenance requirement.
-According to UK immigration rules, adequate maintenance requirement means that, after income tax, national insurance contributions and housing costs have been deducted, there must be available to the person or family the level of income or funds that would be available to them if the person or family was in receipt of income support.
+According to UK immigration rules, adequate maintenance requirement means that, after income tax, national insurance contributions and housing costs have been deducted, there must be available to the person or family the level of income or funds that would be available to them if the person or family were in receipt of income support.

 The Upper Tribunal case of Ahmed [benefits; proof of receipt; evidence] Bangladesh [2013] UKUT 84 [IAC] directed the Home Office to evidence financial figures in all decision letters in which refusal was based on inadequate maintenance.

-Therefore, decision makers considering an application for entry clearance, leave to remain, further leave to remain or indefinite leave to remain which has to meet a requirement for adequate maintenance must set out the financial position of the applicant/sponsor in all cases that fall for refusal using the following formula:
+Therefore, decision makers considering an application for entry clearance, leave to remain, further leave to remain or indefinite leave to remain, which has to meet a requirement for adequate maintenance, must set out the financial position of the applicant/sponsor in all cases that fall for refusal using the following formula:

 A –B ≥ C